Flixbox/lp-compat/docs/intro.md

 `/Android/data/ru.<random letters>.<random letters>/files/LuckyPatcher/Modified`

+Use X-Plore if you can't find a file manager with access to the

 You can delete everything in this `Modified` folder.
 It only contains your patched APKs and some metadata.